HHlH/wikiart/README.md

 # Models

-The repository includes two CNN models for image classification.
+This repository contains code for training two CNN models for image classification using PyTorch.

 # Data Set

-This repository contains code for training two CNN models for image classification using PyTorch.
  The models are trained on the WikiArt dataset of images labeled with 10 genres.

 Link to the original data set: https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset